project-arcana/phantasm-renderer/Backend.md

 ## Resource States

-PRB exposes a simplified version of resource states, especially when compared with Vulkan.
+PRB exposes a simplified version of resource states, especially when compared to Vulkan.
 Additionally, resource transitions only ever specify the after-state, the before-state is internally tracked (including thread- and record-order safety).

 When transitioning towards `shader_resource` or `unordered_access`, the shader stage(s) which will use the resource next must also be specified.